Argentina Country Commercial Guide

 Opportunities

 U.S. food ingredients are valued as high-quality and safe products.
-The best opportunities are for ingredients that are not produced locally, or local production is of low-quality, or for specialty food ingredients used by local food companies for manufacturing complex food items.
-Strong import performance in 2022 was seen for dextrins, tree nuts (almonds), essential oils, and protein concentrates and chocolate & cocoa products.
+The best opportunities are for ingredients that are not produced locally, or where local production is of low-quality, or for specialty food ingredients used by local food companies for manufacturing complex food items.
+Strong import performance in 2024 was seen for waters, including mineral waters and aerated waters (sweetened or flavored), malt extract, fermented beverages, caseinates and protein concentrates, dextrin, tree nuts (almonds), essential oils and chocolate & cocoa products.

 Resources